-What does Award threshold levels comparable to those elsewhere. compliance External expertise input & assessment and classification processes reliable. look like?
+What does compliance look like?
+Award threshold levels comparable to those elsewhere.
+External expertise input &amp; assessment and classification processes reliable.
 Partnership arrangements in place where appropriate.
-What we have Academic Framework appropriate to range of awards. in place to Academic regulations and supporting policies and procedures including comply student and staff assessment handbooks.
+What we have in place to comply Academic Framework appropriate to range of awards.
+Academic regulations and supporting policies and procedures including student and staff assessment handbooks.
 External Examiner system in place.
 Calibration and modetration processes.
 Course Review and Enhancement (CRE) and Periodic Review.

-B5 - Sector-recognised standards:

-The provider must ensure that, in respect of any relevant awards granted to students who complete a higher education course provided by, or on behalf of, the provider (whether or not the provider is the awarding body):

-- i. any standards set appropriately reflect any applicable sector-recognised standards; and - ii. awards are only granted to students whose knowledge and skills appropriately reflect any applicable sector-recognised standards.

-What does Threshold standards accord with FHEQ. compliance look like?
-What we have Courses approved in line with our Course Approval and Modification Policy a in place to designed based on the Framework for Higher Education Qualifications comply (FHEQ)and QAA Subject Benchmarks.

-B6 TEF - The provider must participate in the Teaching Excellence and Student Outcomes Framework (TEF).
+The provider mu rgnised standards: st ensure that, in respect of any relevant awards granted to students who er education course provided by, or on behalf of, the provider (whether or not the warding body): and ii. awai standards set appropriately reflect any applicable sector-recognised standards; rds are only granted to students whose knowledge and skills appropriately reflect applicable sector-recognised standards.
+What does compliance look like?
+Threshold standards accord with FHEQ.
+What we have in place to comply Courses approved in line with our Course Approval and Modification Policy and designed based on the Framework for Higher Education Qualifications (FHEQ)and QAA Subject Benchmarks.
+B6 TEF - The pro Framework (TEF ovider must participate in the Teaching Excellence and Student Outcomes ).
+What does compliance look like?
 Must participate in the TEF.
-BIMM University currently holds a bronze TEF award.
+What we need to do to comply BIMM University currently holds a bronze TEF award.